Fair Trade and Environmental Sustainability: How You Can’t Have One Without The Other

 A Brief Overview of Fair Trade in North America

-Fair trade got its foundation with Edna Ruth Byler, a volunteer for the Mennonite Central Committee (MCC).
-In 1946, Byler visited a MCC sewing class in Puerto Rico where she discovered the women responsible for creating the clothing were living in extreme poverty despite their job.
+Fair trade got its start with Edna Ruth Byler, a volunteer for the Mennonite Central Committee (MCC).
+In 1946, Byler visited an MCC sewing class in Puerto Rico where she discovered the women responsible for creating the clothing were living in extreme poverty despite their job.
 In order to help, Byler began taking the clothing pieces back with her to the United States where she would sell them and return the money to the women.
 Byler eventually was able to create a business out of the work she was doing, and in 1958 Ten Thousands Villages opened as the first fair trade shop.
 Today, Ten Thousand Villages is the largest fair trade retailer in North America.

 In the 1980s, a group of fair trade businesses from both Canada and the United States formed an informal organization that was known as the North American Alternative Trade Organization (NAATO).
-The NAATO would meet regularly and discuss ideas in the realm of fair trade and eventually evolved into what is today known as the Fair Trade Federation, formally incorporated in 1994.
+NAATO would meet regularly and discuss ideas in the realm of fair trade and eventually evolved into what is today known as the Fair Trade Federation, formally incorporated in 1994.
 In addition to the Fair Trade Federation, in 1989 the World Fair Trade Organization was founded which served as a network for fair trade organizations worldwide.